-PubMed, OVID, and Web of Knowledge databases were systematically searched by SC, from inception until April 26th 2021, with no language/ document type restrictions.
-We used the Pubmed search syntax "(random) AND ("TMS" OR repetitive transcranial magnetic stimulation OR tDCS OR transcranial magnetic stimulation)" combined with a list of ICD-11 mental health conditions, adapted for each database (see Supplementary material for full list of search terms).
+PubMed, OVID, and Web of Knowledge databases were systematically searched, from inception until April 26th 2021, with no language/document type restrictions.
+We used the Pubmed search syntax "(random\) AND ("TMS" OR rTMS OR tDCS OR TMS)" combined with a list of ICD-11 mental health conditions, adapted for each database (see Supplementary Materials for full list of search terms).
 References of each relevant retrieved meta-analysis were hand-searched for additional eligible studies.
 All reports were screened for eligibility by two independent screeners.
-Conflicts were resolved by discussion with VB and SC.
+Conflicts were resolved by discussion with a senior author.